TDS launching network upgrades across America

 - Why did TDS accept funding from the FCC?

-Due to low-density population, mountainous, hilly or wooded terrains, the cost to build out broadband service in rural communities is expensive.
+Due to low-density population, mountainous, hilly, or wooded terrains, the cost to build out broadband service in rural communities is expensive and would not be built without additional financial support given the economic limitations.
 Participating in the FCC's A-CAM program enables TDS to bring faster, more reliable internet service to households in otherwise very expensive-to-serve areas.

-TDS has successfully received additional broadband funding from state broadband grant programs in: California, Minnesota, New York, and Wisconsin.
+TDS has successfully received almost $50 million in additional broadband funding from state broadband grant programs in: California, Minnesota, New York, Tennessee, and Wisconsin.
 These grants allow TDS to improve broadband services for additional customers in these states.

 TDS will notify the local locator network to find out exactly where the underground facilities are located.
 If you have any private underground facilities such as dog fencing, sprinkler systems, private power lines, drain tiles, or anything else, please clearly mark those prior to starting construction.